trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 #### Displaying the metrics

 To display the data we will use a combination of Jekyll and JavaScript.
-On our index page we will output an outline for the graphs to go with Jekyll.
+On our index page we will output an outline for the graphs with Jekyll.
 This will prevent a shift in window height when the data load and gives an indeterminate state to the viewers.

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 <h2>System Metrics</h2>
 {% for monitor in site.monitors %}
 <div class="metric" id="{{ monitor.name | slugify }}">